hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-hpe-data-fabric-s3-storage-from-spring-boot-s3-micro-service-deployed-in-k3s-cluster.md

 **Deploying in K3s cluster**

-1. Login to control plane node of K3s cluster.
+1. Log into the control plane node of the K3s cluster.
 Create/Copy the df-s3-springboot-k3s-demo.yaml  to the node.

 2. Execute “kubectl apply -f df-s3-springboot-k3s-demo.yaml”.
 If required, you can specify the namespace option.